XRPLF/xrpl-dev-portal/content/references/rippled-api/admin-rippled-methods/logging-and-data-management-methods/download_shard.md

 |:----------|:-------|:--------------------------------------------------------|
 | `message` | String | A message describing the actions taken in response to this request. |

-**Tip:** To see which shards your server has available, you can look at the subfolders in your configured location for the shard store (the `path` parameter of `[shard_db]` in your `rippled.cfg`).
-The folders are named to match the numbers of the shards; up to one of those folders may contain a `control.txt` file indicating that the shard is incomplete. <!-- TODO: Update to recommend the `crawl_shards` command if/when that command becomes available. -->
+**Tip:** To see which shards your server has available, use the [crawl_shards method][].
+Alternatively, you can look at the subfolders in your configured location for the shard store (the `path` parameter of `[shard_db]` in your `rippled.cfg`).
+The folders are named to match the numbers of the shards; up to one of those folders may contain a `control.txt` file indicating that the shard is incomplete.

 ### Possible Errors